aaaaaa123456789/tpp1/specification.md

 * **0148:** ROM size.
 This value is set in the usual way, with some extended values.
 Namely, the value is a shift count; the size of the ROM can be obtained by shifting the value 2 (for banks) or 8000 (for bytes) by the amount specified here.
 The maximum value that this byte can take is F, for a ROM size of 10000 banks (or 40000000 bytes, that is, 1 GiB).
 * **0150:** major version number.
 For this version of the specification, this byte must contain the value 1.
 * **0151:** minor version number.
 For this version of the specification, this byte must contain the value 0.
 * **0152:** RAM size.
 Contains a value indicating the size of the SRAM in the cartridge.
-If no SRAM is present, this byte must be set to 0; otherwise, is set to a value between 1 and 9 indicating respectively 1, 2, 4, 8, 10, 20, 40, 80 or 100 banks of SRAM.
+If no SRAM is present, this byte must be set to 0; otherwise, it must be set to a value between 1 and 9 indicating respectively 1, 2, 4, 8, 10, 20, 40, 80 or 100 banks of SRAM.
 (This value is therefore also a shift count.)
 * **0153:** feature fields.
 This value contains bit flags indicating which features the cartridge uses.
 The flags are as follows, where a set bit indicates presence of the feature and a clear bit indicates absence (and bit 0 is the least significant bit): bit 0: rumble, bit 1: multiple rumble speeds (if this bit is clear, the highest rumble speed allowed is 1), bit 2: RTC.
 Upper (unused) bits must be unset.

 A consequence of the permitted values above is that both ROM size and RAM size can only be set to a power of two that is at least as large as the size of the addressing spaces they respectively have assigned (with the exception of RAM size having zero as an acceptable value).
 This is intentional and by design.